AtheMathmo/rusty-machine/README.md

 ## Implementation

 This project is implemented using [Rust](https://www.rust-lang.org/).
 Currently there are no other dependencies!
 Though, we are planning on introducing optional BLAS/LAPACK dependencies soon.

 ---

 ## Current Progress

+Rusty-machine uses [rulinalg](https://github.com/AtheMathmo/rulinalg) for its linear algebra back end.
-The linear algebra library is now fairly filled out.
-But there is still lots of room for optimization and we should provide BLAS/LAPACK support.
+This is fairly complete but there is still lots of room for optimization and we should provide BLAS/LAPACK support.

-There is also a `stats` module behind an optional features flag.

-### Matrices

-- Generic data matrices
-- Concatenation
-- Data manipulation (row and column selection/repetition etc.)
-- Matrix arithmetic
-- Efficient matrix slicing

 ### Machine Learning